 What of the two German delegates who failed to reach Paris?
 They both have fascinating stories, in particular Dr Manning.
 By an extraordinary twist of fate, he did make it onto the FIFA executive committee – over 40 years later, and for a different country!

-A year after he should have attended the first FIFA congress, he emigrated to the USA and anglicised his name even further as Dr G (or Gus) Randolph Manning.
+In 1905, a year after he should have attended the first FIFA congress, he emigrated to the USA and anglicised his name even further as Dr G (or Gus) Randolph Manning.
 He continued to be heavily involved in soccer and in 1913 he was the driving force behind the foundation of the United States Football Association and was elected its first president.
 He also developed his medical career and was an eminent gastroenterologist in New York, while serving in the US Army reserves.